rethinkdb/horizon/server/README.md

 # Setup
-The server requires some setup before it can be used.
+The server requires some setup before it can be used

+__Quickstart:__

+1. Install required packages: `npm install`
+2. Start the fusion server: `node --harmony-destructuring src/main.js --unsecure`

 ## Requirements
 The fusion server requires some tools and libraries to be available before it